deanishe/alfred-mailto/Readme.md

 Open Alfred, type `mailto` (the default keyword) then either hit `ENTER` to open an entirely blank message or start typing the name or email address you'd like to send a mail to.

-Addresses will be suggested from matching contacts in your Mac address book.
+Addresses will be suggested from matching contacts and groups in your Mac address book.
 Hit `TAB` to autocomplete the recipient list from the selected result, or `ENTER` or `⌘+NUM` to add the address and start composing a mail.

 You can add multiple recipients by adding a comma between them.